pulumi/docs/content/docs/guides/testing/_index.md

 1. A test invokes the Pulumi command-line interface (CLI) to deploy infrastructure to an ephemeral environment.
 2. When deployment succeeds, the test queries stack outputs to retrieve endpoints of the infrastructure: usually, a URL or a public IP address.
-3. The test verifies that the infrastructure behaves as expected: for example, it expects a valid HTML document from a health-check endpoint.
+3. The test verifies that the infrastructure behaves as expected: for example, it expects a valid HTML document from a health-check endpoint, or runs a suite of application-level tests against the public API.
 4. Upon completion, the infrastructure is destroyed.

 The great advantage of integration tests is the ability to test the actual cloud infrastructure and its real properties.
 However, compared to unit tests, integrations tests take a long time to execute.